IHPE Board of Trustees

 Michelle is a Reader (Associate Professor) in Sustainable Health and Justice, Prisons Programme Lead in, and Co-director of, the Healthy and Sustainable Settings Unit at the University of Central Lancashire in North West England.
 Michelle has an extensive health promotion background working with people in prison and disadvantaged vulnerable groups in the wider community.
 She has qualitative expertise in carrying out methodologically complex and innovative research and consultancy in settings-based health promotion; has a specific interest in the connections between nature, health and wellbeing; and is module leader for Healthy and Sustainable Settings: Theory, Policy and Practice.

 PhD, BA (Hons), RD, MIHPE

-Charlotte has worked in clinical environment before moving into dental public health.
-Currently Charlotte leads the public health team at the University of Greenwich.
+Charlotte worked in clinical dental environment before moving into dental public health within the NHS.

 D.O.
 BSO London 1988 AHP